 Homan, A. C., & van Knippenberg, D. (2014).
 Faultlines in diverse teams.
 In S. Otten, K. van der Zee, & M. Brewer (Eds.), Towards inclusive organizations: Determinants of successful diversity management at work (pp. 132-150) .
 Hove, UK: Psychology Press.

-She is and was involved in various PhD projects at the University of Amsterdam, VU University, and Jacobs University Bremen on diversity, teams, power, emotions, and leadership.
+She is and was involved in various PhD projects at the University of Amsterdam, VU University, and Kiel University on diversity, teams, power, emotions, wellbeing, and leadership.
 In 2010, she obtained a Mosaic Grant together with Seval Gündemir and Mark van Vugt, to examine the minority glass ceiling effect.

-She is an Editor for Organizational Psychology Review (starting 2020; and Associate Editor between 2017-2019), Associate Editor for Journal of Applied Psychology (starting 2020), and an editorial board member for a wide variety of journals, such as Academy of Management Journal, British Journal of Management, Social Psychological and Personality Science, and Organizational Behavior and Human Decision Processes.
+She is the Editor-in-Chief for Organizational Psychology Review (starting 2020; and Associate Editor between 2017-2019), Associate Editor for Journal of Applied Psychology (starting 2020), and an editorial board member for a wide variety of journals, such as Academy of Management Journal, British Journal of Management, Social Psychological and Personality Science, and Organizational Behavior and Human Decision Processes.

 Please find my complete CV and some interesting links below.